-Western Australia's often-overlooked capital, Perth, has a style all of its own: a mix of laidback lifestyle, vibrant cafe culture, city and parklands and famed local beaches.
+Western Australia's often-overlooked capital, Perth, has a style all of its own: a laid-back coastal lifestyle, vibrant café culture, sprawling parklands and famed local beaches.

-A short ferry ride from the mainland is tranquil, car-free Rottnest Island.
-A popular holiday destination for visitors and locals alike, there is fantastic diving on vibrant coral reefs and historic shipwrecks and you can spot wild seals, whales, dolphins and the island's quirky mascot, the Quokka.
+And, just a short ferry ride from the mainland is tranquil, car-free Rottnest Island.
+A popular holiday destination for visitors and locals alike, there is fantastic diving on vibrant coral reefs and historic shipwrecks and you can spot wild seals, whales, dolphins and the island's quirky mascot – the Quokka.

 Top itineraries in Perth

 Spend time in Perth, enjoy a gourmet getaway in the Margaret River region and discover the spectacular scenery of Western Australia's southwest corner.